We may get commissions for purchases made through links in this post.

 Map Out the Layout: Sketch a rough layout of your pegboard, taking into account the types of accessories you will need and their placement.
 Consider grouping similar items together for ease of use.

-Pegboard accessories are key to maximizing the organization potential of your pegboard.
+Pegboard accessories can boost the organization potential of your pegboard even further.

 Hooks can hold a variety of items, from hand tools to kitchen utensils.
 Choose different sizes and styles to hold various items.